 Overall, SAP Activate is designed to conduct fit-gap analysis and uses SAP best practices to address individual companies’ unique needs.
 There are many SAP solutions and features ready for rapid deployment to fill functionality gaps quickly.

 SAP Activate consists of six phases for implementation.
 This methodology aims to create an agile way for companies to begin using SAP Cloud applications.
-In addition to SAP Cloud Platform, programs are for the following:
+In addition to SAP Business Technology Platform, programs are for the following: